prometheus-operator/prometheus-operator/Documentation/user-guides/scrapeconfig.md

 # Prerequisites
 * `prometheus-operator` `>v0.65.1`
-* `ScrapeConfig` installed in the cluster.
-Make sure to restart the operator after having pushed the CRD.
+* `ScrapeConfig` CRD installed in the cluster.
+Make sure to (re)start the operator after the CRD has been created/updated.

-## Configure Prometheus or PrometheusAgent to select ScrapeConfigs
+# Configure Prometheus or PrometheusAgent to select ScrapeConfigs

 Both the Prometheus and PrometheusAgent CRD have a `scrapeConfigSelector` field.
 This field needs to be set to a list of labels to match `ScrapeConfigs`: